GoodnessJames/AirBnB_clone/README.md

 User class
 This represents user in the AirBnB clone project, which have attributes likw username, email, password, and other relevant information.

+State class

+This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and